 State Planning, Equity, and Engagement

-OSPEE consists of two branches that coordinate and collaborate with various stakeholders and Caltrans’ Districts and Division to produce comprehensive studies, guidelines, and develop the California Transportation Plan (CTP).
+OSPEE consists of four branches that coordinate and collaborate with various stakeholders and Caltrans’ Districts and Divisions to produce comprehensive studies, research, guidelines, and develop the California Transportation Plan (CTP).

 See below for more information on the major office deliverables, policies, and guidance that are used and or developed throughout phases of the long range planning and engagement process.

 Below are a list of major data sources that are routinely used during the long planning process:

 Our office is primarily responsible long range transportation planning within our Division of Transportation Planning (DOTP).

 Below are the list of major office deliverables and plans that play an integral part of our office's daily tasks: